Monika-81/padel-pals/README.md

 <br> I used HTML to create the base structure of the project.
 I started with a basic boilerplate set up and created the first crude structure of the page out of the original design.

 - **CSS3**
-<br> The CSS was used to apply the custom styles to the HTML skeleton.
-In a separate document the creation of the design came forth.
+<br> The CSS was used to apply the custom styles where I didn't use bootstrap.

 - **Javascript**
 <br> A small amount of javascript was used in this application, no separate script was needed and the code is located in the base template.